App version: 0.1.0

 What Is Student Loan Consolidation?

 Federal loan consolidation involves replacing one or more of your federal loans with a Direct Consolidation Loan.
-It can be helpful for a few reasons.
-For one, it allows you to combine multiple loans into one so you only have a single bill to pay back.
-Second, it lets you choose a new repayment plan, sometimes even allowing you to access plans that your loans didn’t qualify for previously.
-Parent PLUS loans, for example, are only eligible for Income-Contingent Repayment (ICR) if you consolidate them first.
+It allows you to combine multiple loans into one so you only have a single bill to pay back.
+Federal loan consolidation may also let you choose a new repayment plan, sometimes even allowing you to access plans that your loans didn’t qualify for previously.
+Parent PLUS Loans, for example, are only eligible for Income-Contingent Repayment (ICR) if you consolidate them first.
 This is an arrangement for the repayment of a loan where the regular amount to be paid by the borrower depends on his or her income.Finally, federal loan consolidation is one way to get your student loans out of default and back into good standing.
 Note that private student loans are not eligible for federal loan consolidation.

-Private loan consolidation refers to refinancing one or more of your student loans with a private lender, such as a bank or credit union.
+Private loan consolidation refers to refinancing one or more of your student loans with a private lender, such as a bank, credit union, or online lender.
 If you refinance multiple loans, you can combine them into a single new loan.
 Depending on your credit, you could get a better interest rate than you have currently.
 Plus, you can choose new repayment terms.
 Both private and federal student loans are eligible for refinancing.
 However, refinancing federal loans turns them private, meaning they become ineligible for federal repayment plans and student loan forgiveness programs.
+Recommended: 5 Steps to Refinance Student Loans

 How to Consolidate Student Loans